 The site adjoined the municipal offices and was owned by the Council.
-The architect was C. H. Whitehead.
+The architect was the county surveyor: C. L. Whitehead.
 Originally there was a lending library, ladies’ reading room, reading room, and reference section.
 The reading room was probably at the front of the building as this was top lit, and the lending library was probably at the rear.
 It had wood block floors.
 The total cost was £2,869.

 - Year grant given (if known): 1902

 - Amount of grant: £2,500

 - Year opened (and by who – if known): 14 October 1905

 This is how I saw the library (see note below).
 Look forward to updating this photo when it has reopened!